icy/git_xy/README.md

 ### Native support

 * `git submodule`:
-  Create a pointer (commit hash) to the upstream repositories, and check out the upstream repository as sub-directory of the current repository upon request.
+  Create pointers to some commit hashes on the upstream repositories, and check out the upstream repository as sub-directory of the current repository upon request.
   It's you and your team who watch changes on upstream and fetch them